nwfritz/Pealing-Back-Neural_Network-Layers/README.md

 Saliency Maps were created to highlight the important genes for classifying TLS+ or TLS-.
 There were key genes that were used to help classify both TLS+ and TLS-, but the rate of expression could have a greater impact.
 # Discussion
+The four FCNN models all had an accuracy score of 97%.
+This sounds great but is extremely misleading due to the large disparities between TLS+ and TLS-.
+This ended up being detrimental to the effectiveness of the models, as there is clear signs of model bias towards the TLS- sections of the data, as well as overfitting in the TLS- direction.
+This is seen when looking at the number of correctly predicted TLS+/-.
+It was very effective at predicting TLS-, but was below 50% for all TLS+ predictions.
+Meaning it was almost always tailored to TLS- due to the greater amount of data in its favor with a couple of small indicators allowing essential coin flip to determine TLS+.

+## Performance Metric Analysis
+#### Accuracy
+All models achieve a high accuracy of 0.97, indicating they classify the majority class (TLS-) correctly.
+#### Precision
+Precision ranges from 0.51 to 0.62, showing how well the models handle TLS+ predictions with fewer false positives.
+Residual_FCNN performs best in this regard.
+#### Recall
+Recall ranges from 0.2 to 0.43, highlighting the models' struggles to correctly identify TLS+ samples.
+Deep_FCNN achieves the highest recall.
+#### F1 Score
+F1 score, balancing precision and recall, is highest for Deep_FCNN at 0.47, indicating its superior handling of TLS+ classification.
+#### ROC-AUC
+ROC-AUC is consistently high across models, with the Deep_FCNN achieving the highest at 0.97, indicating strong class separation overall.

 # Conclusion